Your email list is your biggest asset!

 Here are some methods you can use to ask for emails without annoying your visitors:

 1. Present a Pop-up at the End of Your Content

 If you’re not getting enough email leads, the biggest leak in your website may be that you’re not asking for emails at the end of your content.

-Most visitors decide whether to subscribe or not after reading your content.
-By triggering a pop-up as soon as they reach the bottom of your content, you will be asking them to make the decision right away.
-Thus, it converts well; and sometimes it converts users who were unwilling to subscribe at the beginning.
+Most visitors decide whether to subscribe after reading your content.
+By triggering a pop-up as soon as they reach the bottom of your content, you’re asking them to make the decision right away.
+Thus, it converts well.
+Sometimes it even converts users who were unwilling to subscribe at the beginning.

-Since this pop-up triggers when users finish reading the content, it works like a CTA and gives them direction.
+Since this pop-up triggers when users finish reading the content, it works like a call to action (CTA)—giving your visitors an actionable next step.
 For that reason, it doesn’t look like a barrier.